BlackKeyZ/opensea-tool/README.md

 2. install http-server, run this command in your terminal: `npm install --global http-server`

-3. cd to this project folder, run this command: `http-server build` , it will show message like this
+3. cd to this project folder, run this command: `http-server dist` , it will show message like this
 ```
 Available on:
   http://127.0.0.1:8080